Occasionally, a coworker of mine named Fred will stop by my office and regale me with some truly amazing acts of prestidigitation.

 In 2006, magician David Copperfield reportedly used his sleight-of-hand talents to deceive a mugger into thinking he had empty pockets — even though they actually held his wallet, passport and cellphone.

-Today, even the pizza companies are honing their sleight of hand skills.
+Today, the pizza companies are honing their sleight of hand skills too.
 Take delivery fees, for example.

 My experience has been that most pizza joints rarely mention their delivery fees when quoting their prices over the phone.
 That’s pretty sneaky if you ask me.
 Usually, the conversation typically ends up sounding something like this: